Jun 072016

 The moon on a bushveld evening.

 The moon was nicely placed between the branches for a neat photo at dusk.
 While snapping away at this tree from various angles, I was surprised to see movement from something inside that woodpecker nest.
 It’s late summer and the woodpeckers should have migrated.
-More zoom and voila, it’s a lesser bush baby waiting for what appears to be launch time, while sleepily eyeing me out of the porthole.
+More zoom and voila, it’s a lesser bush baby waiting for what appears to be food time, while sleepily eyeing me out of the porthole.

 Bush-baby-in-woodpecker-hole-Wildmoz.com